 The shoulder belt goes through the red belt guide and the lap portion will thread in the vehicle belt guide behind the armrests.
 The belt will actually be positioned vertically, not horizontally in front of this belt guide (see picture).
 As always, check for a proper belt fit in booster mode: lap belt low and snug across the hips, and shoulder belt crossing mid-shoulder.
 Adjust the head support (5 available settings) to improve shoulder belt fit.
 The red belt guides should be even with or just above the child’s shoulders.

-As a true 3-in-1 seat, the Argos 80 Elite also can be used as a backless booster.
-Simple lift the seat pad on the base of the seat and slide the red buttons to release.
+The Argos 80 Elite also can be used as a backless booster.
+To convert the seat to a backless booster, simply lift the seat pad on the base of the seat and slide the red buttons to release.
 Once this lowers the back, you will see another set of red buttons.
 Pinch them together to remove the back.

-When using as a backless booster, there is an optional shoulder positioning clip.
-This was shipped in a plastic bag and not attached to the seat.
+There is an optional shoulder positioning clip for backless booster mode.
+This ships in a plastic bag that’s not attached to the seat.
 In order to use, it attach it to the slot on the bottom of the seat.

 The Graco Argos 80 Elite 3-in-1 will do all three modes – harness, high back booster, and backless booster- well for most children.
 With its high weight limit, it allows parents to harness their children longer until they are mature enough for boosters.
 Most children will enjoy the features and comfort of the seat, but if you have a child with sensory issues or that is sensitive to touch or materials, the harness covers may be an issue.